 Doylestown Health Foundation is proud to recognize the individuals and organizations who have hosted events to benefit our patients, services and programs.

-Local realtor, Deana Corrigan and her team at Realty One Group Legacy hosted a celebrity bartending event at Chambers 19 Bar and Bistro in Doylestown.
-Deana and the Corrigan team presented a check for $1,200 which will be used to help purchase wigs for patients of Doylestown Health’s Cancer Institute.
+Local realtor, Deana Corrigan and her team at Realty One Group Legacy hosted a celebrity bartending event at Chambers 19 Bar and Bistro in Doylestown on November 7th,, 2018.
+Deana and her team presented a check for $2,000 which will be used to help purchase wigs for patients of Doylestown Health’s Cancer Institute.

-The Women’s Club of the Heritage Creek Community Association partnered with the Town and Country Players Theater in Buckingham for a special performance of “Bonnie and Clyde: The Musical” this spring.
-Over 100 people attended the event.
+The Women’s Club of the Heritage Creek Community Association partnered with the Town and Country Players Theater for a fundraising performance of “Bonnie and Clyde: The Musical, ” raising $1,000 for Doylestown Health’s Cancer Institute.
 Funds will support women undergoing cancer treatment at Doylestown Hospital.

-CB West and CB East continued, this time with the girls’ soccer teams holding their “Kick for Pink” event on October 10, 2017 at War Memorial Field at CB West.
-This year, representatives from the two teams presented a check for $3,319 to support breast cancer patients and the programs and services that help bridge the gap between treatment costs and a patient’s ability to pay for items and services related to their treatment.
+CB West and CB East girls’ soccer teams held their annual “Kick for Pink” event on September 26, 2018 at War Memorial Field at CB West.
+This year, representatives from the two teams presented a check for $3,935 to support breast cancer patients at Doylestown Health’s Cancer Institute.

 CB West and CB East girls’ volleyball teams held their annual “Pink Out” game on October 15, 2018.
 The two teams coordinated fundraising activities and presented a check for $3,000 for the Breast Cancer Fund, supporting programs related to the prevention, diagnosis, treatment, and support of patients at Doylestown Health’s Cancer Institute.